FDA spells out lower sodium goals for food industry

 The FDA said it took into consideration industry feedback after issuing its draft guidance in 2016.
 Ketchup, mustard and hot sauce, for example, were split up and now have different targets.
 Another difference: The final guidance does not spell out a time frame for reaching longer-term targets.

-“It’s a huge disappointment that the 10-year goal didn’t come out at the same time,” said Dr. Dariush Mozaffarian, dean of the Tufts University's Friedman School of Nutrition Science and Policy.
+“It’s a huge disappointment that the 10-year goal didn’t come out at the same time,” said Dr. Dariush Mozaffarian, dean of the Tufts University’s Fiedman School of Nutrition Science and Policy.

 Mozaffarian said some food companies resisted reduced sodium targets, but that more scientific support has emerged for the federal guidance on sodium.
 In 2019, the National Academies of Sciences, Engineering, and Medicine tied the recommended limit to a reduced risk of chronic disease.
 A recent study in China also found lower rates of stroke and major heart-related events among people using a salt substitute compared with those using regular salt.